Is Your Dog Aggressive? Here's What's Actually Going On

 No dog is aggressive, or submissive, or dominant, or ( insert label here ).

-Your dog may DISPLAY behaviors that can be interpreted as aggressive, dominant, or submissive, but trust me, its not their whole personality, and it says more about how they feel, versus how they actually are.
+Your dog may DISPLAY behaviors that can be interpreted as aggressive, dominant, or submissive, but trust me, it’s not their whole personality, and it says more about how they feel, versus how they actually are.

-are all actually very natural dog behaviors that serve as communication amongst dogs to other dogs, and to us.
-In layman’s terms, aggression is your dog’s way of saying, “Back off, buddy!”
+Aggressive behaviors, such as growling, barking, lunging, snarling, snapping are all actually very natural dog behaviors that serve as communication amongst dogs to other dogs, and to us.
+In plain terms, aggression is your dog’s way of saying, “Back off, buddy!”
 It’s a defensive or offensive reaction to a perceived threat, and it can be directed at humans, other dogs, or even inanimate objects.

-When Can It Show Up?
+When Does Dog Aggression Show Up?

 Territorial Aggression: